 A universal element, water figures frequently as imagery.
 To Helga, the rhythm of the sea evokes emotions, thoughts and recollections.
 The tide carves out and fills in again.
 It binds past with present.

 Felleisen received her Diploma (’06) and Fifth Year Certificate (’07) from the School of the Museum of Fine Arts, Boston.
 She shows her artwork in solo and group exhibitions.
 It is included in public and private collections.
-Helga works in arts-related positions, most recently as coordinator of Hyde Park Open Studios in Boston.
-She lives in York, Maine and maintains a studio in Hyde Park.
+Helga lives and works in York, Maine.